 Dental treatments for TMD include:

-- Plastic mouthpiece to prevent clenching or grinding.
+- A plastic mouthpiece to prevent clenching or grinding

-Your bite, or the way your jaw sits, is usually causing the TMJ pain.
+Your bite, or the way your jaw sits, is usually what is causing your TMJ pain.
 If we can change the bite, we reduce the excess strain on the surrounding muscles.
 If we can get the jaw joints to function efficiently, your symptoms should disappear.